 Direct Condemnation Trials

-A direct condemnation trial is conducted when a governmental agency or private company wants to acquire specific property, but the property owner objects.
+A direct condemnation trial (sometimes referred to as direct taking) is conducted when a governmental agency or private company wants to acquire specific property, but the property owner objects.
 In this type of case, the entity that wants to acquire the property will have to show the courts their justification for using eminent domain.
 In addition, they will have to prove that they are offering to pay the current owner at least a fair market value for the property in question.

 During the trial, the property owner can attempt to convince the judge that the entity attempting to use eminent domain doesn’t have the right to do so.
 It can be argued that the project won’t sufficiently benefit the public, that they aren’t offering sufficient compensation, or that there is an alternative way to complete their project without taking the property, among other things.
 At the end of the trial, the judge will determine if the eminent domain request will be approved.

-The other type of eminent domain trial is known as an indirect condemnation trial and is used when the government or other entity impacts someone’s property without compensation.
+The other type of eminent domain trial is known as a regulatory takings trial and is used when the government or other entity impacts someone’s property without compensation.
 For example, if a governmental agency makes significant changes to the water drainage of an area in order to establish a state park, it could impact the surrounding property.
 The property owner of a nearby plot of land may file a suit that shows that their actions have flooded their land, making it unusable.

-This type of case can be filed whether the impact to the property is permanent, or if it is just a temporary change.
+This type of case can be filed whether the impact to the property is permanent or temporary.
 In the example cited above, the property owner would still have a strong case even if the land would only be flooded for one season.

 Get the Representation You Need

-Eminent domain cases, whether direct or indirect, are typically very complicated.
+Eminent domain cases are typically very complicated.
 In order to successfully navigate the process, you will want to have an experienced legal team on your side.
 We’ve helped many people fight against an eminent domain attempt, and will be happy to help you too.
 Please contact us to discuss your specific situation, and get started on your case today.